Sam Moran: Play Along with Sam

 In May 2013, Moran returned to children's television hosting a new preschool series, Play Along with Sam, on Nickelodeon's sister channel Nick Jr. Play Along with Sam is an educational music block programme that airs every weekday morning 10:00AM until midday before Ready, Steady, Dance replaced it and also in the evening from 6:30PM to 8:00PM, wrapped around top rating programmes.
+It screened until 2021.

 Its companion album was nominated for an ARIA Music Award for Best Children's Album in 2013.
 The show also received an ASTRA Awards nomination for Most Outstanding Children's Program or Event, while Moran was nominated for Best New Talent.
 The show was also nominated for the TV Week Logie Award for Outstanding Children's Program.

 In 2015, Moran won the ARIA Music Award for Best Children's Album, beating his former bandmates, the Wiggles.
 In his acceptance speech he said "...I've often wondered what I might say, were I ever fortunate enough to be in this position.
 Standing here now... with this...
 I realise I no longer need to say those things..." alluding to his unceremonious re-replacement in his former group.

 In 2018, GQ Australia included Sam Moran on their list of the Best-dressed Gents at the 32nd ARIA Awards.
 Moran was nominated for Best Children's Album that year.

 Personal life

 Before he became a professional singer and performer, due to his "love of gadgets", Moran seriously considered going into information technology as a career.
 He is a fan of the Australian Football League team the Sydney Swans.
 He is also "a keen cook".
 He married American born Lyn Stuckey, a dancer with the Wiggles in 2006.
 They met when appearing together on the "Dorothy the Dinosaur Show", when Stuckey played Dorothy the Dinosaur.
 Their daughter was born at the beginning of 2010 in Sydney.

 In 2020, he announced on his official social media pages that he was expecting his second child with new partner, Jessica Vergara, later in the year.
-The child was born on October 30, 2020.
+The child was born on 30 October 2020.